Want to see a professional customer journey mapping tool in action? Request a demo session with sales!

 If you're in a situation where it's not possible to ask for someone's help, there's a lot of examples out there, a lot of health and well-being templates available to help you break it down.

 It's an iterative process.
-One way to start is to just think about what are the main phases of the experience the persona is going through.
-Go through the main phases of the journey and then identify layers to figure out what is the persona doing in those different phases?
+One way to start is to think about the main phases of the experience the persona is going through.
+Go through the main stages of the journey, and then identify layers to figure out what the persona is doing in those different phases?

 “One of the most important things about doing a journey map is making the invisible visible.
 Once something is visible, then you can start working with it.”